cbellone/cbellone.github.io/content/blogs/2023-08-17-devoxx-registration.md

 - PostgreSQL
 - Performances
 image: /images/devoxxbe/cover-dvbe19.jpg
-description: "How we managed the highest "
+description: "How we managed the high load of registrations for Devoxx Belgium"
-summary: "The first batch of ticket sales for Devoxx Belgium is a really hot moment ."
+summary: "How we managed the high load of registrations for Devoxx Belgium."
 images: ["/images/devoxxbe/cover-dvbe19.jpg"]
 toc:
 ---